-Cookies Usage Policy on the www.sincron.net
+Cookie Usage Policy for www.sincron.net

-What is a cookie?
+- What is a cookie?

-The cookie is installed through a web-server request towards a browser (e.g. Internet Explorer, Chrome) and is completely “passive” (it does not contain software, viruses or spyware and can not access the information on the user’s hard drive).
+An “Internet Cookie” (also known as “cookie browser” or “HTTP cookie” or simply “cookie”) is a small file of letters and numbers that is stored on your computer, mobile terminal or other equipment of a user on which the Internet is accessed.
+The cookie is installed through a web browser (eg Internet Explorer, Chrome, Mozilla Firefox) and is completely “passive” (it does not contain software, viruses or spyware and can not access the information on the user’s hard drive).

 A cookie consists of two parts: the name and the content or the value of the cookie.
 Furthermore, the duration of a cookie is determined; technically, only the webserver that sent the cookie can access it again when a user returns to the website associated with that webserver.

-Cookies themselves do not require personal information to be used, and in most cases do not personally identify Internet users.
+Cookies themselves do not require personal information to be used and, in most cases, do not personally identify Internet users.

 What are the benefits of cookies?